 One interpretation is that this is a scene from 2 Kings 2:11, which features the prophet Elijah, who is taken up to heaven:

 “And it came to pass, as they still went on, and talked, that, behold, there appeared a chariot of fire, and horses of fire, and parted them both asunder; and Elijah went up by a whirlwind into heaven.”
 (AKJV)

 Elijah is often depicted in Christian mosaics, so this is certainly a plausible interpretation.
-A different interpretation is that the scene shows Christ-Sun in his chariot, that is, an image of Christ based on originally pagan images of Sol, Sol Invictus or Apollo Helios.
+A different interpretation is that the scene shows Christ-Sun in his chariot, that is, an image of Christ based on originally pagan images of the solar god Sol, Sol Invictus or Apollo Helios.
 A similar scene can be found in the so-called “Tomb of the Julii” in the Vatican Necropolis, usually interpreted as a Christian tomb.
 There is no doubt that early Christians copied pagan imagery and used it for their own new religion.
 But whoever the figure in the chariot is – Elijah or Christ-Sun – the shepherd on the right seem to be quite impressed by what happens above him, terrified even…

 - San Lorenzo Maggiore website;